-Albert North Veterinary Clinic would like to address a recent post that has been going around Facebook & other internet sites.
-This post claims that it is unsafe to give ice water to dogs, citing that doing so will cause bloat.
+Some time ago there was information going around Facebook and other internet sites: the post claimed that it is unsafe to give ice water to dogs, citing that doing so will cause bloat.
 We know there are many worried pet owners out there, so we wanted to de-bunk this myth!

 What is bloat?
 Bloat is when a dog’s stomach becomes so enlarged that it actually flips.
 This issue is life-threatening, and Drs.
 Liebe, Eatock, Fisher, Baker and Broberg have all dealt with cases of bloat over the years.
 Larger breed dogs are generally the most susceptible to incidences of bloat.